 As a School Direct (salaried) trainee, you’ll be surrounded by experienced teachers and mentors to support you from the start.
 The school you’re with won’t ask you to teach classes unsupported until they think you’re ready.

-In some cases, schools may accept applications from high quality candidates with fewer than three years’ work experience.
-This does not have to be from a career in education, but generally applies to the years following graduation.
+Your work experience does not have to be from a career in education, but generally applies to the years following graduation.
 Please ask the schools you are interested in applying to about their recruitment arrangements.
+In addition, some schools may accept applications from high-quality candidates with fewer than three years’ work experience.

 We are often asked questions about school-led training, and there are some misconceptions that arise frequently – find out more on our myth-busting page.
 You can also speak to a Teaching Line adviser on Freephone 0800 389 2500.